tcarland/kvm-qemu-ansible/docs/01-prerequisites.md

 Best practice is to use a role-account as the user with access rights to manage KVM hosts.
 Just as in Ansible, the mgmt tool requires ssh hostkey access to all nodes.
-There is no need to use 'root' for managing virtual machines.
+There is no need to use the *root* accout for managing virtual machines.